HagesLab/MetroTRPL/README.md

    * ini_mode - Set to "fluence" if the initial condition input is a fluence/absorption/direction trio, or to "density" if it is a carrier density list.
    * rtol, atol, hmax - Solver tolerances and adaptive stepsize.
 See the [solve_ivp docs](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) for more details.
    * model_uncertainty - The model uncertainty, or how selective the sampling is.
 Smaller values make the precision of inferences higher, up to the limit of your measurement uncertainty, but are harder to equilibrate. **Try starting with 1, and adjust according to your precision needs.**
-   * log_y - Whether to compare measurements and simulations on log scale. **Set to 1 for measurements which span many orders of magnitude.**
+   * log_y - Whether to compare measurements and simulations on log scale. **Only works for measurements with all positive values.
+Set to 1 for measurements which span many orders of magnitude.**
    * hard_bounds - Whether to automatically reject all trial moves leading outside of the prior_dist boundaries.
    * force_min_y - Whether to raise abnormally small simulation values to the minimum measured data value.
 May make the MCMC algorithm more sensitive in regions of low probability.
    * checkpoint_freq - Interval in which the MCMC algorithm will save snapshots of partially completed inferences.
 Checkpoints files are formatted identically to output files.